gwDistSys20/gwDistSys20.github.io/hw2/hw2.md

 #### Windows

-The labs probably won't work directly on Windows.
+The labs probably <b>won't</b> work directly on Windows.
 If you're feeling adventurous, you can try to get them running inside [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and following the Linux instructions above.
 Otherwise, you can fall back to Athena.

 #### Athena